-This real-time reporting came into effect for Australian businesses with 20 employees or more on July 1, 2018.
-It will come into effect on July 1, 2019 for small Australian businesses (5 to 19 employees) – which comprise approximately 36.8% of Australian businesses.
+This real-time reporting came into effect on July 1, 2019 for small Australian businesses (5 to 19 employees) – which comprise approximately 36.8% of Australian businesses.

-The introduction of STP reporting and the push to go paperless is also an opportunity for organizations to review their internal processes and payroll technology.
+The introduction of Single Touch Payroll reporting and the push to go paperless is also an opportunity for organizations to review their internal processes and payroll technology.

-Here’s an overview of key things you need to know about STP.
+Here’s an overview of key things you need to know about Single Touch Payroll.

-Employers can find comprehensive guidelines for STP reporting from the ATO here.
+Employers can find comprehensive guidelines for Single Touch Payroll reporting from the ATO here.

-What are some of the perceived benefits for employers and employees?
+What are some of the perceived benefits of STP for employers and employees?